RakshithNM/blog/src/posts/development/workflow.md

 # Having to run many commands to get our project running each time is highly inefficient.
 1. I create a tmuxinator project, set it up and then add a alias in `~/.zshrc` like `alias project=tmuxinator start project` [project ideally should be the name of the project :)]
 2. All the different panes and the commands to run in those panes will be set up in the `~/.tmuxinator/project.yml` [project ideally should be the name of the project :)]
+3. With this setup starting any project is just running the project with its name `project`

 # Editor workflow
 1. I use vim not VSCode(we should use [VSCodium](https://vscodium.com/) instead) atm.
 2. Programming majorly involves editing code rather than adding code, so it becomes extremely crucial to be able to switch between files and grep the code as efficiently and quickly as possible.
 3. I use fzf to open popup within vim to search for files.
 The fzf popup is triggered by `<Ctrl-p>` vim key-binding.
-Once [we](we) have the search highlighted in the popup, pressing enter takes us to the file.
+Once we have the search highlighted in the popup, pressing enter takes us to the file.
 4. To grep the codebase, ripgrep is my tool.
 Similar to fzf, ripgrep can be triggered by `<Ctrl-f>` vim key-binding.

-Literal code editing [workflow](workflow) optimizations are left out of this blog as that will need to be a separate post.
+Literal code editing workflow optimizations are left out of this blog as that will need to be a separate post.

 # Git
 1. Using a separate terminal window for git is fine, but I wanted to avoid that(less windows the better).